Azure/autorest.cli/doc/00-overview.md

 - Default Azure CLI Extension can be generated from pure Swagger
 - Common structure, option names, documentation and behaviour can be adjusted via **readme.cli.md** file
+- Users of **autorest.cli** should be able to model their extension within hours - no ramp-up process should be required
 - Examples from Azure REST API specs reused in other SDKs, integration tests and finally Azure CLI integration test
 - Amount of metadata in **readme.cli.md** should be miminal
 - Automatic generation / release pipeline aligned with other SDKs